AI Basics

 | Highly specialized legal/medical advice | These require licensed professionals |

-| Reading your mind | AI needs clear instructions to perform |
+| Reading your mind | AI needs clear instructions to perform, which is why clearer prompts matter. |

 How to Write a Good Prompt